rust-lang/cargo/src/doc/src/appendix/glossary.md

 - **Target Directory** — Cargo places all built artifacts and intermediate files in the *target* directory.
 By default this is a directory named `target` at the workspace root, or the package root if not using a workspace.
-The directory be changed with the `--target` command-line option, the `CARGO_TARGET_DIR` [environment variable], or the `build.target-dir` [config option].
+The directory be changed with the `--target-dir` command-line option, the `CARGO_TARGET_DIR` [environment variable], or the `build.target-dir` [config option].